Title - Visiting the Serre Battlefield

 Above: The graves of 15807 John Hoyle and 15932 Frank Fawcett, Bertrancourt Military Cemetery.

 Couin, a 25 mile (40km) drive south-west from Arras, merits a visit to see the directions to a water-point in the village, originally painted on the brick wall of a barn in 1916.
-The wall - to be found at the lower end of the village - has recently been restored; the result isn't to everyone's taste, but at least this piece of history has been preserved.
+The wall - to be found at the lower end of the village - has been restored; the result isn't to everyone's taste, but at least this piece of history has been preserved.

 Return to the centre of the village, and turn left towards Authie following the D2 and D152.
 After 1¼ miles (2km), turn left onto the D176 to Bus-lès-Artois and Betrancourt.
 The road soon passes Warnimont Wood, from where the Accrington Pals left for the trenches in the early evening of 30th June 1916.
 In Betrancourt, turn right onto the D114 towards Acheux-en-Amiénois; after 330 yards (300m) turn right again onto a narrow lane to reach Bertrancourt Military Cemetery.
-Of the 13 Accrington Pals buried in this cemetery - used by a Field Ambulance in 1916 - 12 were casualties from the battalion's tour of the front line of 19th-24th June 1916.
+Of the thirteen Accrington Pals buried in this cemetery - used by a Field Ambulance in 1916 - twelve were casualties from the battalion's tour of the front line of 19th-24th June 1916.

 Bertranourt Military Cemetery